hemantaph/gwsnr/docs/index.rst

       The central metric used to assess the strength and significance of a potential gravitational-wave signal.
 It quantifies how much stronger the signal is compared to the average level of the background noise.

       A higher SNR indicates a more confident detection, making it easier to distinguish a real astrophysical event from random noise fluctuations.
-A detection is typically confirmed only when the SNR peak surpasses a certain threshold value.
-The ``gwsnr`` package is designed to compute this critical quantity efficiently and accurately for a wide range of astrophysical scenarios.
+Detection is typically confirmed when the SNR peak surpasses a predetermined threshold value.

+      The ``gwsnr`` package efficiently computes this critical quantity for large-scale astrophysical simulations.
+Unlike detection pipelines such as ``PyCBC`` and ``GstLAL``, ``gwsnr`` is optimized for rapid SNR computation across thousands or millions of gravitational-wave events in population studies.

 .. .. raw:: html